DeepLabCutAIResidency/DeepLabCut2023version/docs/recipes/pose_cfg_file_breakdown.md

 # 2. What is *pose_cfg.yml*?
 <a id="whatisposecfg"></a>
 The `pose_cfg.yaml` file offers easy access to a range of training parameters that the user may want or have to adjust depending on the used dataset and task.
-This recipe is aimed at giving an average user an intuition on those hyperparameters and situations in which adressing them can be useful
+This recipe is aimed at giving an average user an intuition on those hyperparameters and situations in which addressing them can be useful.

 # 3. Full parameter list
 <a id="fullparamlist"></a>